-Mr. Dedyo has experience in restructuring asset-backed securities (ABS), commercial mortgage backed securities (CMBS) and other structured finance transactions, including structured investment vehicles (SIVs) and extendable commercial paper conduits.
+Mr. Dedyo has experience in restructuring asset-backed securities (ABS), commercial mortgage backed securities (CMBS) and other structured finance transactions, including structured investment vehicles (SIVs) and extendable commercial paper conduits, and has advised RMBS originators regarding their mortgage loan put-back exposures.

 Mr. Dedyo’s published writings include: "Utilizing Structured Financing Techniques” (Reorganizing Failing Businesses, Revised Edition (2006)), “Fed Expands TALF to Include Legacy CMBS” (The Metropolitan Corporate Counsel (2009)), and “Public-Private Investment Program – Potential Opportunities for Investors” (The Metropolitan Corporate Counsel (2009)).